mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 Remember, I'm currently using an *unauthenticated session* that I was only able to open because of the *localhost exception*.
 Now, there is a *shell command, db.auth*, that lets me *authenticate from this particular session*, but let's do this via the *Mongo shell* to simulate how a client would normally connect.
 I've specified my *username root and password root*.
 Remember using *SCRAM*, so there is a challenge response mechanism here.

-The authentication database parameter tells the MongoDB server which database contains my user credentials.

-Remember, users are per database.

-That means if I have two users, Bob at inventory and Bob at sales, those are two different users.

-The authentication database dictates which user I authenticate as and what privileges I get.

-I created this user on the admin database, so that's where I'm connecting.
+The *authentication database parameter* tells the *MongoDB server* which database contains my *user credentials*.
+Remember, *users are per database*.
+That means if I have *two users, Bob at inventory and Bob at sales*, those are two different users.
+The *authentication database* dictates which user I *authenticate as and what privileges I get*.
+I created this user on the *admin database*, so that's where I'm connecting.

 So, now I'm connected, and I have the privileges associated with root.